Murf91/cp-scripts/README.md

 # CyberPatriot Hardening Scripts

-This repository contains ready-to-run hardening automation for Windows 10, Windows Server, and Debian-based Linux images that appear in CyberPatriot-style defensive competitions.
+This repository contains ready-to-run hardening automation for Windows 10, Windows Server, Ubuntu, and Debian-based Linux images that appear in CyberPatriot-style defensive competitions.
 Each script focuses on quickly configuring built-in protections, auditing local accounts, and generating a report that teammates can review for follow-up tasks.